kinkscene/kinkscene.github.io/content/notes/Black Thorn.md

 - education
 ---

 Black Thorn is a dungeon in Oakland California rentable for private events or filming.
 They also hold educational events online.
-Black Thorn also operates [[notes/Sacred Muse|Sacred Muse]] in a space close by.
+Black Thorn also operates [[Sacred Muse]] in a space close by.

 # Links
 - [Main Website](https://black-thorn.org)